treeverse/lakeFS/docs/reference/garbage-collection.md

 # Garbage Collection
 {: .no_toc }

+Note: For managed garbage collection on top of a hosted lakeFS service with guaranteed SLAs, try https://lakefs.cloud {: .note }

 By default, lakeFS keeps all your objects forever.
 This allows you to travel back in time to previous versions of your data.
 However, sometimes you may want to hard-delete your objects - namely, delete them from the underlying storage.
 Reasons for this include cost-reduction and privacy policies.